All Episodes

 Well, I agree with you.

-Democrats tend to circle the wagons, Republicans create circular firing squads.
+Republicans create circular firing squads.

-And as we head into the September 30th deadline in terms of appropriation bills and funding the government, I have a funny feeling in the House we're about to have, you know, a first major crack up.
+And as we head into the September 30th deadline in terms of appropriation bills and funding the government, I have a funny feeling in the House we're about to have, you know, a first major crackup.

-Uh they have 11 governing days to get these appropriation bills done.
+They have 11 governing days to get these appropriation bills done.

-I don't think it's gonna happen.
+I don't think it's going to happen.

-They're gonna succeed or fail together.
+They're going to succeed or fail together.

 This is not something like we win and you lose.